Volunteers are the Heart and Soul of Dallas Pets Alive!

-Below is an alphabetical listing of our opportunities.
+Below is an alphabetical listing of our teams within the organization:

 Help our animals get adopted by monitoring the email box for requests for information, adoption applications, follow ups, and other correspondence with prospective adopters, as well as help coordinate adoption meetings.
 These are virtual roles.